lee-jon/if/README.md

 ## Contributing
 At present the engine is very alpha.
 Engine and player are the only files required to execute a game.

+Methods should be documented with TomDoc wherever possible.
+Ruby standards should be common formatting guides.
+See GitHub's for a good example.

 ### Bugs & Issues
 This is an adaption from Michael Morin's Node game engine published Nov 2011.
 The following issues exist with that implementation.
 * At the minute everything can be opened or closed, which leads to some weird side effects.
 FIXED